SAP files IPO for Qualtrics as demand for ‘experience management’ software rises 36%

-SAP has filed the paperwork to take its Qualtrics subsidiary public less than two years after the German software giant acquired the company that makes “experience management” software.
+SAP has filed the paperwork to take its Qualtrics subsidiary public less than two years after the German software giant acquired the company, which makes “experience management” software.

-The IPO filing for now only contains a preliminary price range of $20 to $24 per share.
-It does not place an overall valuation on the company.
+The IPO filing only contains a preliminary price range of $20 to $24 per share and does not place an overall valuation on the company.

-Qualtrics was on the verge of going public in late 2018 when SAP announced it would acquire the company for $8 billion in cash.
-Qualtrics’ SaaS-based platform allows companies to survey users on topics like professional services to develop targeted marketing and brand development.
-It dubs this service “experience management” or simply XM.
+Qualtrics was on the verge of going public in late 2018, when SAP announced it would acquire the company for $8 billion in cash.
+Qualtrics’ SaaS-based platform allows companies to survey users on topics like professional services for targeted marketing and brand development.
+It dubs this service “experience management” (XM).

-The acquisition was part of SAP’s move to expand its cloud-based services as the company tried to diversify away from its legacy software business.
-Even after the IPO, SAP will still be the majority shareholder in Qualtrics.
+The acquisition was part of SAP’s move to expand its cloud-based services as the company tried to diversify its legacy software business.
+Even after the IPO, SAP will remain the majority shareholder in Qualtrics.

-The companies did not offer a clear explanation as to why they had decided to move forward with the IPO that would make Qualtrics a semi-independent subsidiary.
+The companies did not offer a clear explanation for why they had decided to move forward with an IPO that would make Qualtrics a semi-independent subsidiary.

-But Qualtrics’ first full year as part of SAP seemed to have been a strong one.
-According to the filing, Qualtrics has more than12,000 customers and 3,300 employees.
+Qualtrics’ first full year as part of SAP seemed a strong one.
+According to the filing, Qualtrics has more than 12,000 customers and 3,300 employees.
 The company reported revenue of $723 million in the fiscal year 2020 ending in September, up 36% compared to the same period for 2019.

 In the first nine months of 2020, Qualtrics had $550 million in revenue but still lost $258 million.